BradyAJohnston/animate_chrom/README.md

 ### What it does
 Iterares through the image, goes down each line of pixels until it finds the first data and logs the y position.

+Taking this data, prints a .txt file with the format "mset *frame* x3".

+### Pymol
+Pasting this text file into pymol console, with animation with 100 frames.